 Make sure that you get the correct insole for your arch type, wearing the wrong insole for your Arches can cause pain and discomfort.

-Generally speaking most insoles have different footbed options for you to choose from, such as, rigid support, cushioned support, or even semi-rigid or firm support.
+Generally speaking, most insoles have different footbed options for you to choose from, such as rigid support, cushioned support, or even semi-rigid or firm support.

 The material that your insole is manufactured from is important, and are usually either Gel, cork, or leather with a soft moisture-wicking top layer.
-Foam offers good cushioning, whereas, gel absorbs shock better, and the cork is more supportive but less cushioned, and lastly, leather feels great but only cushions slightly.
+Foam offers good cushioning, whereas, the gel absorbs shock better, and the cork is more supportive but less cushioned, and lastly, the leather feels great but only cushions slightly.

 Reviews: The Best Insoles for Neuropathy on the Market Today